Fast neutrino flavor conversions in a supernova: Emergence, evolution, and effects: Models

 \subsection{Numerical setup}

-The $\nu$QKE is solved by \textsc{cose$\nu$} under spherical symmetry within a radial range uniformly discretized by $N_r$ radial grids between $r_{\rm ib}=20$~km and $r_{\rm ob}=80$~km.
-At the inner boundary neutrinos of all species are in Fermi distribution functions with chemical potentials given by weak equilibrium with the processes of NES and PR included.
+The $\nu$QKE is solved by \textsc{cose$\nu$} under spherical symmetry within a radial range uniformly discretized by $N_r$ radial grids between $r_{\rm ib}=20$ and $r_{\rm ob}=80$~km.
+At the inner boundary neutrinos of all species are in Fermi distribution functions with chemical potentials given by weak equilibrium with the processes of NES and PRs included.
 The outer boundary is chosen to be around the position of the shock wave.
 We employ the free-streaming boundary condition there for forward propagating neutrinos with $v_r\geq 0$.
-Although neutrinos can be back-scattered by heavy nuclei outside the shock through the neutrino-nucleus interactions, which leads to the presence of FFI around the shock \cite{morinaga2020fast}, a recent work suggests that their effect on the dominant neutrino outflow is negligible due to the relatively diluted flux \cite{abbar2022suppression}.
+Although neutrinos can be backscattered by heavy nuclei outside the shock through the neutrino-nucleus interactions, which leads to the presence of FFI around the shock \cite{morinaga2020fast}, a recent work suggests that their effect on the dominant neutrino outflow is negligible due to the relatively diluted flux \cite{abbar2022suppression}.
 Therefore, we inject no neutrinos in the backward direction with $v_r<0$.

-Because the vacuum term $\mathbf{H}_{\rm vac}$ with a non-zero mixing angle generates flavor mixing automatically, we do not employ any artificial perturbation as the seed to trigger flavor conversions in the initial condition.
+Because the vacuum term $\mathbf{H}_{\rm vac}$ with a nonzero mixing angle generates flavor mixing automatically, we do not employ any artificial perturbation as the seed to trigger flavor conversions in the initial condition.

 For consistency across all models, the neutrino spectral and angular distributions are all discretized into $N_E=15$ energy grids and $N_{v_r}=100$ angular grids for both $\varrho$ and $\bar\varrho$.
-The energy grids are taken between 1~MeV to 100~MeV spaced uniformly in logarithmic scale, and the angular grids are linearly uniform between $v_r=-1$ and 1.
+The energy grids are taken between 1 to 100~MeV spaced uniformly in logarithmic scale, and the angular grids are linearly uniform between $v_r=-1$ and 1.

 Because both EA and IS rates that generally dominate over others strongly depend on the neutrino energy and nucleonic density, taking a smaller maximum neutrino energy and a larger radius of the inner boundary compared to our previous work \cite{xiong2023evolution} reduces the maximum collisional rate that can be well resolved within our simulation domain.
 Therefore, unlike in \cite{xiong2023evolution}, no attenuation is made to any collisional rate for all models in this work.